 “Gardner!
 Where the heck have you been?”

 I saw Andy over by the snack bar chatting with a blonde girl I hadn’t met before.
-They departed and Andy walked over to me, smirking.
+Andy paused his conversation with the girl and then walked over to me, looking serious.
 “I have been avoiding you, Clark.”

 “Couldn’t be associating myself with a supervillain, now could I?
 Captain Americut wouldn’t have approved.”
 He motioned to his pant pocket, where, of course, Captain Americut sat holding the shield that I had had a hand in making.